 The easiest way to get to Cayo Levisa is on guided tours such as this one.

 Viñales certainly isn’t Havana, Santiago or Trinidad, but who says that you need a big city for a fun night out?
 Viñales counts with a couple of bars located on the main square and along the main street.
 There you can have a drink and enjoy some salsa dancing.
 If you are lucky, you may also enjoy the festa del campesino (peasant’s party) in the Centro Cultural Polo Montañez, right by the church.
 It usually involves singing and improvisation shows – it can be a lot of fun.

 Practical Information To Plan Your Trip To Vinales Cuba

 Guided tours of Cuba that also go to Viñales

-If you are not a fan of planning, I am more than happy to create a custom itinerary for your trip.
-Alternatively, you can join a G Adventures guided group tour that will save you all the hassle, so that the only thing you have to worry about is packing your bags and getting your documents ready (more about those in a bit).
-Click here to find out which G Adventure tours I recommend.
+If you are not a fan of planning, I am more than happy to create a custom itinerary for your trip to Cuba.
+Alternatively, you can join a G Adventures guided group tour that will save you all the hassle, so that the only thing you have to worry about is packing your bags and getting your documents ready.

 Getting a visa for Cuba

 Don’t forget you need a visa for your trip to Cuba.